pawelgrzybek/pawelgrzybek.com/content/posts/2019-10-11-til-the-power-of-json-stringify-replacer-parameter.md

 // {"name":"Pawel","friends":["Dan","Pedro","Mr Gregory"]}
 ```

 No surprises here.
-Unfortunately the architecture used on my project (AWS DynamoDB for curious beasts) forced me to deal with [ECMAScript `Set`s](https://www.ecma-international.org/ecma-262/6.0/#sec-set-objects) and things became more interesting.
+Unfortunately, the architecture used on my project (AWS DynamoDB for curious beasts) forced me to deal with [ECMAScript `Set`s](https://www.ecma-international.org/ecma-262/6.0/#sec-set-objects) and things became more interesting.
 Just look at this.

 ```js
 const dude = {